StackVista/stackstate-docs/use/stackstate-ui/perspectives/events_perspective.md

 ### Event properties

-Click on an event to display an overview of the event details in the **Properties** pane on the right of the screen.
+Click on an event to display detailed information about the event in the right panel.
 Events from external systems will also include links through to relevant information in the source system here:

 * **Elements** - The components and/or relations involved in the event.
 * **Event type** - A description of the event type.